The server has not detected any activity for the last 3 hours.

 ...Click for more info

-This Beretta M 1934 pistol is accompanied by its original holster and 2 original magazines.
-The pistol remains in excellent condition.
-The bore is shiny and looks like new, there is no pri
+*** PRICE REDUCED *** This Beretta M 1935 pistol is accompanied by its original holster and 2 original magazines.
+The pistol is marked "4/UT", the Nazi acceptance mark.
+Th

 ...Click for more info